pavolk/libusbpp11/Readme.md

 # Introduction

 This is a thin C++ wrapper for [libusb](https://github.com/libusb/libusb.git).
-Unlike other such wrappers it tries to preserve the original libusb API, but taking advantage of C++ idioms like automatic ressource management with smart-pointers and exceptions.
+Unlike some other C++ wrappers (e.g. [Libusbpp](https://github.com/zarthcode/Libusbpp)), which are at this moment more complete, this wrapper tries to preserve the original libusb API as much as possible, but taking advantage of C++ idioms like automatic ressource management with smart-pointers and exceptions.

-There are no dependencies, besides the libusb and a compiler supporting C++11.

-Knowing the libusb API, using libusbpp11 should feel familiar, but save a lot of the boilerplate code as shown in following example code:
+Knowing the libusb API, using this library should feel familiar, but save most of the boilerplate code as shown in following example code:

 ## Libusb example: